Divorce in Virginia: Everything You Need to Know

 Going through a divorce can be a stressful and challenging time, especially when it comes to finances.
 You may have many questions and concerns about how to protect your assets, manage your debts, and plan for your future.

-Here are some way you can protect your money when going through a divorce:
+Here are some ways you can protect your money when going through a divorce:

-Organize your finances: before filing for divorce, gather all relevant financial information and documents, such as tax returns, bank statements, credit card bills, and retirement accounts.
+• Organize your finances: Before filing for divorce, gather all relevant financial information and documents, such as tax returns, bank statements, credit card bills, and retirement accounts.
 Make a list of all assets and liabilities, both marital and non-marital.
 This will help you and your spouse negotiate a fair distribution of property and debts.

-Consider mediation: mediation is a process where you and your spouse work with a neutral third party to resolve issues related to your divorce, such as property division, alimony, child custody, and child support.
+• Consider mediation: Mediation is a process where you and your spouse work with a neutral third party to resolve issues related to your divorce, such as property division, alimony, child custody, and child support.
 Mediation can be less time-consuming, less expensive, and less stressful than going to court.
 It can also help you maintain a cooperative relationship with your spouse after the divorce.

-Think about Social Security: if you have been married for at least 10 years, you may be eligible to receive Social Security benefits based on your ex-spouse’s record.
+• Think about Social Security: If you have been married for at least 10 years, you may be eligible to receive Social Security benefits based on your ex-spouse’s record.
 This can provide valuable income during retirement, especially if your ex-spouse earned more than you.
 However, certain criteria must be met to qualify for this benefit.

-Seek professional help: divorce can significantly impact your financial situation.
+• Seek professional help: Divorce can significantly impact your financial situation.
 Consider consulting with a financial advisor specializing in divorce to help you navigate these changes and plan for your future.
-A financial advisor can help you assess your current financial status, create a post-divorce budget, and develop a long-term financial plan that aligns with your needs and goals.

 Find your financial advisor with Unbiased today.